Mboalab/Outreachy-Applicants/December 2023 to March 2024 Applicants/Medical App/Applicants/Morris Adonyo/task2.md

    -Non-Functional Requirements:
      -Accessibility Standards: Adheres to accessibility standards (e.g., WCAG) to ensure the application is usable by individuals with disabilities.

-7. Additional Functionalities
+9. Additional Functionalities:
     In addition to the core functionalities, the application includes several supplementary features to enhance user experience and provide added value.

    7.1 User Reviews and Ratings
    -Functionality: